coresnowfall/coresnowfall/README.md

 I am a webdev/student learning my way through **react, html, css, javascript, python, and much more**.

 I make websites for friends on the side for money, but also as a way to learn on the job.
 I am in highschool!
-I have applied to university.
+I have been accepted into my co-op comp sci program of choice.
 I know basic object oriented programming, java swing, and databasing.

 I enjoy dancing games like Dance Dance Revolution and In The Groove.